wp-plugins/ip2location-country-blocker/readme.txt

 2. **Frontend blocking** - Select countries that you would like to block from accessing your blog pages.
 Page redirection supported.
 3. **Backend blocking** - Select countries that you would like to block the visitors from accessing your admin area (wp-login) page.
 Page redirection supported.
 4. **Custom error page** - Custom your own error page to suit your wordpress theme.
+5. **Email Alert** - Notify you with details when an user was trying to access your admin page.

 == Changelog ==